HoGentTIN/infra-labs/assignment/2-cicd.md

 Possible extensions to this assignment:

 - Create a build pipeline for a larger application, e.g. this [todo list app](https://docs.microsoft.com/en-us/visualstudio/docker/tutorials/your-application)
-- Make the lab setup persistent, i.e. when you run `vagrant destroy; vagrant up`, you have an functional Jenkins build server.
-You will have to do the Configuration Management lab assignment first!
+- Make the lab setup persistent, i.e. when you run `vagrant destroy; vagrant up`, you have a functional Jenkins build server again.
+The sample application and build pipeline should not necessarily be automatically reproduced.
+You will have to do the Configuration Management and Monitoring lab assignment first, since that's where you will learn the necessary skills.